I. What is Retro Freak?

 From here you can either use your cartridges or start a game from your library on the Micro SD.

 Below the gray box there are 4 options: Cheats, Game Settings, Controllers and A/V Settings.
-These are bound to every game.
+These are available to every game.

 To start a game from a cartridge insert it into the corresponding slot.
 You don’t need to do it while the console is off (like with old consoles).
 Gently push the cartridge on both sides until it sits firmly.

 This is only possible, if you have a Micro SD-Card inserted.
 The game will be added to the library and you won’t need to insert the cartridge again.
 The dumped rom is encrypted and you won’t be able to play it somewhere else.
 Without the SD-card, the game will not be stored and this message will not appear.